 Drake Law unveils student portfolios

-Law schools are under fire for failing to prepare students for practice.
 At Drake University Law School, teaching students how to practice law has always been our focus, long before it became trendy.
-The next generation of Drake graduates will prove it.
+Drake is stepping it up a notch by adding aportfolio component to the curriculum.

-Beginning with the 2013 entering class, Drake students will be required to prepare an electronic portfolio containing short videos and documents evidencing the students’ proficiencies.
+Beginning with the 2013 entering class, Drake students will be required to prepare an electronic portfolio containing short videos and documents that show evidence of their proficiency in various skill areas.
 Students will work with their advisors to update and improve the portfolio contents as well as their skills as they progress through school.
 Employers will have easy access electronically and contents will vary by student interest.

 Andrea Charlow, associate dean of the Law School, says, “Unlike many law schools, Drake professors have practiced law and bring that experience into substantive classes, the way it occurs in ‘real life’: our students regularly try felony cases, draft and lobby legislation and argue cases before the State Supreme Court.”

-Jennie Zwagerman, director of career development at Drake Law, says “For employers who base hiring decisions on one interview, an easily accessible video and portfolio offers a chance to take a deeper look into how a student handles real practice situations.”
+The benefits don’t just end with students.
+Prospective employers also gain insight.
+“For employers who base hiring decisions on one interview, an easily accessible video and portfolio offers a chance to take a deeper look into how a student handles real practice situations,” says Jennie Zwagerman, director of career development at Drake Law.